-Additionally, your staff also needs to monitor and follow-up with clients on their payment manually, which isn’t productive.
+Additionally, your staff also needs to monitor and follow up with clients on their payments manually, which isn’t productive.
 Amidst other urgent issues, your staff may forget about unpaid dues.
 Automation helps you schedule invoices, set reminder alerts for your clients, and track multiple invoices simultaneously.
 Hence, your accounting staff can freely divert their attention to other important tasks.
 If you’re considering invoicing software, we recommend you use the cloud-based ones that allow you to work on invoices from anywhere.

 To ensure you receive payments quicker, understand how your customer behaves.
 Through this process, try to gauge if your client is a genuine entity or a hoax.
 Once you’ve established that you indeed have a real client, establish the billing processes for your goods or services.